JohnLaMaster/MRS-Sim/README.md

 # MRS-Sim: Open-Source Framework for Simulating Realistic, In Vivo-like Clinical Magnetic Resonance Spectra

-**In review: Expected publication in _Summer 2023_.**
+**Under review: Expected publication in _Spring 2024_.**

-***Note:** Code in this repository is still being prepare for publication and is expected to be finalized by the date of publication of the corresponding manuscript.
-Be sure to check back during the summer 2023 for the first official release.
+***Note:** The current version is the pre-release.
+The first full release will come soon.
+If you happen to find any bugs, please open an issue to let me know.

+_Abstract:_
-_Abstract:_ This work presents the first open-source, publicly available \textit{in-vivo}-like data simulator for generating synthetic magnetic resonance spectroscopy data that is geared towards community development.
-This simulator uses high fidelity basis functions that are simulated for sequence- and brand-specific scenarios.
-The underlying physics model includes all spectral components found in spectral fitting routines, i.e. zero- and first-order phase, Voigtian lineshapes, frequency shifts, and eddy currents.
-In addition to the standard spectra types, this model can simulate multi-coil transients with or without coil artifacts as well as raw and pre-processed spectra.
-A $B_0$ field map simulator can be used to model severe susceptibility effects commonly found near the sinuses or deep brain structures.
-Finally, a novel semi-parametric simulator for residual water regions and baseline offsets provides in vivo-like artifacts.
-Accompanying software can analyze the distributions and ranges of parameters in fitted datasets which allows researchers to tailor synthetic datasets to their clinical ones.
+> This work introduces MRS-Sim, an open-source, publicly available in vivo-like data simulator for generating synthetic magnetic resonance spectroscopy data.
+Current literature shows inconsistencies and varying parameters in simulating data, making it difficult to generalize and reproduce results.
+MRS-Sim is a powerful tool for modeling the complexities of MRS data for various clinical scenarios.
+It uses high fidelity basis functions to simulate sequence- and vendor-specific acquisitions.
+The underlying physics model includes all spectral components commonly found in standard spectral fitting routines and some novel components.
+The first is a 3D _B<sub>0</sub>_ field map simulator to model _B<sub>0</sub>_ field inhomogeneities, ranging from slight variations to severe distortions.
+The second is a novel semi-parametric simulator that generates poorly characterized residual water region signal and baseline offset contributions.
+This framework can simulate everything between raw multi-coil transients and preprocessed coil-combined data.
+>
+> A repository of information has been compiled to help non-expert users with general simulation of MRS data.
+When simulating clinical-like datasets, it is important to be able to study the underlying ranges and statistical distributions of the simulation parameters of the clinical data.
+Therefore, accompanying software can analyze the distributions and ranges of parameters in fitted datasets, allowing simulations to be tailored to specific clinical data.
+>
+> The modularity of this framework allows for easy customization of simulations to suit a variety of clinical scenarios and encourages continued community development.
+By simulating in vivo-like data, this framework can aid in many tasks in MRS, including verifying spectral fitting protocols and reproducibility analyses.
+The availability of readily available, synthetic data will also assist deep learning research for MRS, particularly in cases where clinical data is insufficient or unavailable for training.
+Providing easy access to high-quality synthetic data will help address reproducibility issues and make MRS research more accessible to a wider audience.

 # Model Overview
 <img src="https://github.com/JohnLaMaster/MRS-Sim/assets/7785925/9b835e36-039a-49d1-aa91-da2adb28071e" width="1000">

 # Basis Sets
 Currently, two basis sets will be uploaded.
 They are GE PRESS sequences with a spectral width of 2000, 8192 data points, and TE=30 & 144ms.
-Additional basis sets will be simulated and uploaded for Siemens and Philipps.
+Additional basis sets will be add occasionally.
+I am currently switching from metabolite-level basis sets to spin-level basis sets to increase the spectral components that can be modeled.
+When that is finished, updated basis sets will be provided.

 # What makes this model special?
 There are several notable differences from standard simulation models.